 My stay there was cut short by a lady I’d met.
 I decided to follow her to the Dominican Republic, and we then moved to New Zealand (NZ), Mozambique, Eire, Canada, South Africa and now back to Australia, staying 2 – 5 years in each place with her work.
 My petroleum career gradually died due to these moves and I needed something else in my life.

 During our time in NZ, we attended a diplomatic evening at Te Papa Marae, Wellington.
 After the formal part of the evening was over I was discovered, caressing the large pounamu (nephrite) touchstone – it was calling me – by a lady who just happened to be the Public Relations Officer for Ngai Tahu, the traditional owners of all pounamu in NZ.
 She kindly put me in touch with someone who was to become a dear friend and mentor, Buddy Tainui, and his family, who live on the gorgeous West Coast of the South Island.
 And the rest, as they say, is history!

-I met another carver, Steve Myhre; he also encouraged me to carve, gave me the opportunity to use his equipment and to absorb his knowledge (much of this is presented in his book, "Bone Carving, a skillbase of techniques and concepts", 2000 edition, published by Reed Books, Auckland), and he helped me to design and collect the parts of my own point carver.
+I met another carver, Steve Myhre; he also encouraged me to carve, gave me the opportunity to use his equipment and to absorb his knowledge (much of this is presented in his book, listed in the references on the About Jade page), and he helped me to design and collect the parts of my own point carver.
 Roland Schütz, a Swiss engineer in Petone, near Wellington, let me do the simpler engineering work as he did the more complex, and by early 2002 my point carver was complete.
 I was ready to start the long trail to becoming a jade carver!